Aubrey-Tsorayi/Profile-Page/README.md

 - Back to Top button for easy navigation
 - Toggle visibility of About Me and Skills sections by clicking their headings
 - JavaScript form validation for the contact form
+ - Tailwind CSS for modern utility-first styling
+ - Improved responsiveness for all devices

 ## Technologies Used

 - HTML5
 - CSS3
 - JavaScript
+ - Tailwind CSS (via CDN)

 ## Getting Started